ovh/docs/pages/cloud/dedicated/network_virtual_mac/guide.en-au.md

 OVHcloud allows you to associate a virtual MAC address with an IP address, so that you can set up virtual machines with a bridge configuration on your server.

-**This guide will show you how to create a virtual MAC address and assign it to a failover IP address.**
+**This guide will show you how to create a virtual MAC address and assign it to an Additional IP address.**

 ## Requirements

 - A [dedicated server](https://www.ovhcloud.com/en-au/bare-metal/) that supports [virtual MACs](https://docs.ovh.com/au/en/dedicated/network-support-virtual-mac/)
-- A [failover IP address](https://www.ovhcloud.com/en-au/bare-metal/ip/){.external} or a failover IP block (RIPE)
+- An [Additional IP address](https://www.ovhcloud.com/en-au/bare-metal/ip/){.external} or an Additional IP block (RIPE)
 - Access to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au){.external} or to the [OVHcloud API](https://ca.api.ovh.com/console/).
 - Your server must support virtual MACs.
 To determine this, consult [this guide](https://docs.ovh.com/au/en/dedicated/network-support-virtual-mac/).